- The US healthcare industry is massive, with healthcare spending accounting for over 18.3% of US GDP in 2021.

 US Healthcare Industry Size & Spending

 US healthcare is more expensive than most countries.
-According to the Commonwealth Fund, the US spent nearly 17% of gross domestic product (GDP) on healthcare in 2018.
-Switzerland was the second-highest ranking country, spending 12.2%.
-Most surprisingly, New Zealand and Australia devote only 9.3 percent—half as much as the US.
+According to the Commonwealth Fund, the US spent nearly 16.8% of gross domestic product (GDP) on healthcare in 2019.
+Germany was the second-highest ranking country, spending 11.7%, followed by Switzerland, spending 11.3%.

-Deloitte estimates that US health spending will balloon from 2020’s $4 trillion estimate to $8.3 trillion by 2040.
-A main driver of these high costs is healthcare companies’ adoption of emerging health-focused technology.
-We estimate that US healthcare providers and facilities spent $11.36 billion on cloud-based technologies in 2020—up 33.0% from 2019, when they spent $8.55 billion.
+Another driver of these high costs is healthcare companies’ adoption of emerging health-focused technology.
+US healthcare providers and facilities spent $17.9 billion on cloud-based technologies in 2022—a figure that is expected to jump to $29.15 billion in 2026.

 To offset costs, healthcare providers are leveraging the increase in consumers who want to play a more active role in monitoring their own health by encouraging tech that promotes vital tracking, early detection, and prevention of disease.
 Specifically, remote patient monitoring (RPM) tools, which enable a continuous stream of real-time health data between patients and their doctors, will account for much of this savings.